MozillaFoundation/mozfest-plaza/content/atrium-public/en.md

 %conference_over_message%

 MozFest is a unique hybrid: part art, tech and society convening, part maker festival, and the premiere gathering for activists in diverse global movements fighting for a more humane digital world.
-If you registered for a ticket, you’ll be able to access the full schedule and features.

 %feature_video%

 <br />

-WORK_IN_PROGRESS

 Over the last ten years, MozFest has fueled the movement to ensure the internet benefits humanity, rather than harms it.
 As the festival matures and moves online for this year, we’ll remain focused in our work to build a healthier internet and more Trustworthy AI.

+Click on the [‘What's On’](https://schedule.mozillafestival.org/whats-on) tab on the left sidebar for a sneak peek of confirmed sessions taking place at the festival.
+Our full schedule, with timings, will launch in mid-January.

+**[Secure your ticket now for MozFest](https://www.mozillafestival.org/tickets/)** where the brightest minds and most ambitious ideas from the internet health movement will come together for this virtual event.